SHORTLIST

 Day 12: Antigua

 Leave the 'Sweet River' behind and travel by private minibus to the city of Antigua.
 The road between Rio Dulce and Guatemala City is one of the busiest in the country.
 Traffic is slow, there are frequent road works and many, many slow trucks – be armed with patience, music and a good book and the journey will be easier to handle.
-Though there's not much time in Antigua today, you owe it to yourself to reward your patience with a tamale (meat and dough steamed in a corn leaf).
-You could also give pepian a try (rich dark sauce served with vegetables and meat, usually chicken).
+Tonight, maybe get your fellow travellers together for a final group dinner to say your goodbyes.

 Rise and shine early this morning to beat the rush-hour traffic around Antigua.
 Departing at around 7 am, you’ll drive towards Copan.
 Along the way, watch the passing scenery and learn about local life in Guatemala as you head towards the border.
 Cross into Honduras, arriving in the charming town of Copan in the early afternoon.
 While most people use Copan as a base to explore the nearby ruins, there are plenty of other points of interest, both along the cobblestone streets and set into the lush surroundings.
 Maybe get started in the Central Plaza and follow your nose to a cafe for the afternoon.